United Way of CT Privacy Policy

 Information We Collect

-There are several kinds of information that United Way of Connecticut, Inc. can obtain about you.
-These information types include “Anonymous Information”, “Personally Identifiable Information” and “Personal Health Information”.
+There are several kinds of information that United Way of Connecticut, Inc. may collect about you.
+These information types include “Anonymous Information”, “Personally Identifiable Information”, “Search Bar Data”, and “Health Information”.

 We also may use the information linked to IP addresses to ban users who violate our Terms and Conditions of use.

-“Personal Health Information” is any health-related information that is used in correlation with “Personally Identifiable Information”.
+“Health Information” is any health-related information that is used in correlation with “Personally Identifiable Information”.
 This information will only be collected by us if it is necessary to deliver a specific service that requires that information.

-In all cases, we will use your information only as permitted by law.
-Notwithstanding any other provision of this Privacy Policy, however, we may disclose Personally Identifiable Information to others if we are required to do so by law or we in good faith believe that such action is necessary to (a) comply with the law or with legal process; (b) protect and defend our rights and property; (c) protect against misuse or unauthorized use of the site; or (d) protect the personal safety or property of our users or the public.
+Notwithstanding any other provision of this Privacy Policy, however, we may disclose Personally Identifiable Information to others if we are required to do so by law or we in good faith believe that such action is necessary to (a) comply with the law or with legal process, or respond to law enforcement requests or court orders; (b) protect and defend our rights and property; (c) identify and protect against misuse, fraud, or any other unauthorized or illegal use of the site; or (d) protect the personal safety or property of our users or the public.
 Please note that we are not required to provide you with notice prior to disclosure in such cases.

-Use of “Cookies”
+Use of “Cookies” and Other Tracking Technologies

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the Web server that you have returned to a specific page.
 For example, if you personalize United Way of Connecticut, Inc. pages, or register with United Way of Connecticut, Inc. site or services, a cookie helps United Way of Connecticut, Inc. to recall your specific information on subsequent visits.